Mishmar HaEmek: Construction and expansion

 In the 1930s, Mishmar HaEmek absorbed two separate groups of HaShomer HaTzair.
 The first group had 17 people and was from the United States and first settled in the kibbutz in 1931.
 In 1933 their number rose to 30 and in 1934 they moved to an area near the town of Hadera.
 Another group settled between 1937 and 1938 and later established the kibbutz of Hatzor in 1946.
 By 1947, Mishmar HaEmek had a population of 550.
 The Jewish National Fund and Worton Hall Studios made a 1947 movie called The Great Promise (Dim'at Ha'Nehamah Ha'Gedolah), and a number of scenes were filmed in the kibbutz.
 In total, until 1957, the kibbutz instructed some 16 groups who established kibbutzim all over the country, including HaZore'a, Ein HaShofet, Ramat HaShofet and Megiddo in the vicinity of Mishmar HaEmek.

-The residents of Mishmar HaEmek represented the more Arab-friendly and peace-oriented left-wing of the Israeli Labor Movement.
+The residents of Mishmar HaEmek represented the more Arab-friendly and peace-oriented left-wing Mapam party, in opposition to the ruling Mapai center-left establishment.
 Some of the movement's leaders, such as Mordechai Bentov and Ya'akov Hazan, hailed from the kibbutz.